skyformat99/ubjsc/README.md

 - Have a C compiler.
 Visual Studio Community 2015 works fine.
 - Install library & developer headers of [jansson](http://www.digip.org/jansson/) >= 2.10.
     Don't ask me how to do it.
-- Install library & developer headers of [argtable2](https://bitbucket.org/tsieprawski/argtable2).
+- Install library & developer headers of [argtable2](http://bitbucket.org/tsieprawski/argtable2).
-    Do not use original from http://argtable.sourceforge.net/.
-It lacks some necessary CMake exports stuff.
+    Don't ask me how to do it.
 - If you want to run API tests, install library & developer headers of [criterion](https://github.com/Snaipe/Criterion) >= 2.3.1.
     Don't ask me how to do it.